 Welcome to Skopje, upon you arrival, will be welcomed and transferred to your hotel.
-The afternoon will be for gentle walking tour of the center, visit Kale Fortress, the Church of the Holy Savior with its iconostas, one of the finest samples of traditional walnut woodcarving, Old Bazaar and Stone Bridge.
+This afternoon, at 15:00, will be a gentle walking tour of the center, visit Kale Fortress, the Church of the Holy Savior with its iconostas, one of the finest samples of traditional walnut woodcarving, Old Bazaar and Stone Bridge.

 This morning, we drive to Ohrid, this Unesco world heritage site is known as the 'Macedonian Jerusalem' due to its large number of churches.
 This enormous lake is renowned for the clarity of its water.
 Discover highlights of Ohrid, The church of St. Sofia (11th century), the most eminent mediaeval monument in Macedonia with magnificent Byzantine fresco paintings and St. Clement Church with its icon of Annunciation.